nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: What does the compatibility field represent?<br>
+**A**: Compatibility field as the name suggests records down how compatible you think you are with the contact of interest.
+This infomation can be used in a versatile way.
+A common use case is to filter by compatibility when one is looking for a suitable partner for a project.

 --------------------------------------------------------------------------------------------------------------------

 ## Command summary